Which Canon RF wide angle lens to choose?

 |

-While Canon was limited to a 16mm focal length on their 16-35mm f/2.8 EF mount (DSLR), they took advantage of the new mount and offer a 15mm focal length with a 110° angle of view, all with a stabilized lens (IS) and a f/2.8 aperture, which was not the case for the DSLR version.
+While Canon was limited to 16mm with its EF 16-35mm f/2.8 DSLR zooms, the RF mount allowed Canon to offer a 15mm focal length with a 110° angle of view, all in a stabilized lens (IS) with a constant f/2.8 aperture.
 Combined with the recent full frame RF stabilized cameras, you can get (according to Canon) up to 7 stops of stabilization.
 For those who own one of the first Canon cameras (R, RP) without sensor stabilization, this is also very good news although the benefit is not as important.
 The all-weather lens is also sold with a pouch and a lens hood (small in size but enough to protect against falls).

-This Canon lens, which stretches a bit as you zoom in, does not have a curved front element, which allows you to install 82mm screw-in filters.
+This Canon lens, which extends slightly as you zoom, does not have a bulbous front element, which means you can use 82mm screw-in filters.
 The lens is nonetheless quite bulky, standing at 840g and 12.6cm long.
 The build quality, like all L-series lenses, is outstanding.
 The minimum focusing distance is 28cm.
 Fluorine coating for the front and rear lenses limits dust and facilitates cleaning.
 There are 3 rings on the lens: a wide zoom ring that works very well, a manual focus ring and a customizable control ring to control aperture, exposure compensation, and other functions.
 There are 2 switches on the barrel: one for AF/MF, and another to enable / disable IS.

 Image quality is excellent, even if the shortest focal lengths at full aperture are a bit behind.
 At medium or longer focal lengths (from 24 to 35mm), the image quality is superior and closing to f/5.6 further improves sharpness.
 Optical defects are the most disturbing point with a huge vignetting at full aperture (5 stops) and a strong barrel distortion at 15mm which changes to a pincushion one at 35mm.
 Both can be corrected quite well, either directly through the camera or with a processing software.
 Flare resistance is given as correct without being exceptional.
 The autofocus is very good, according to the reviews.

-At the end of the day, Canon offers a very nice lens: sharp, stabilized, tropicalized, but the price will surely discourage some (even though it is within the same range as the same lenses from Nikon or Sony).
+At the end of the day, Canon offers a very strong lens: sharp, stabilized, and weather-sealed, although the price will certainly discourage some buyers (even if it is in the same range as comparable lenses from Nikon or Sony).
 The lens is still ideal for landscape photography, journalism, wedding and even astrophotography.
 However, the lens is not perfect as there are some flaws.
 Those who have a smaller budget and do not have the interest of a large aperture will certainly be interested in the following lens.

 | Features | Visual |